aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_redux/reducer/reducer.md

 ### Desigining the State Shape

 In Redux, all application state is stored as a single object.
-Therefore, it's recommended by official documents to think of applications' state shape before wrting any code.
+Therefore, it's recommended by official documents to think of an application's state shape before wrting any code.